Best Zinc Supplement for Testosterone in 2026

 The RDA for zinc in adult men is 11mg per day.
 Most zinc-sufficient men eating a varied diet get 8-12mg from food.
 The supplementation question is how much additional zinc moves the needle for testosterone support.

 Taking zinc with copper at a 15:1 ratio — 30mg zinc with 2mg copper — prevents the copper depletion that high-dose zinc supplementation causes.
-Several quality zinc supplements include copper for this reason.

 The 5 Best Zinc Supplements for Testosterone in 2026

-1. Thorne Zinc Bisglycinate — Best Overall (~$15-18/60 servings)
+1. Thorne Zinc Bisglycinate 15mg — Best Overall (~$15-18/60 servings)

-Thorne’s manufacturing standard means the 15mg on the label reflects 15mg of actual elemental zinc — not 15mg of zinc compound containing a fraction of that as elemental zinc, which is a labeling confusion that trips up many buyers on cheaper products.
-Always check whether the dose listed is elemental zinc or total compound weight.
+Thorne’s manufacturing standard means the 15mg on the label reflects 15mg of actual elemental zinc — not 15mg of zinc compound containing a fraction of that as elemental zinc.
+At $15-18 for 60 capsules, it’s $0.25-0.30 per day.
+For men who want 30mg daily, two capsules keeps the cost under $0.60 per day.

 Pros: Pharmaceutical-grade manufacturing, NSF certified, bisglycinate form for superior absorption, 15mg elemental zinc per capsule, minimal GI side effects, affordable, clean label.
 Cons: 15mg per capsule requires two capsules for higher dose protocols, no copper included to offset depletion at higher doses, unflavored capsule only.

-2. Thorne ZMA — Best for Sleep and Testosterone Together (~$28-32/90 servings)
+2. ZMA JYM — Best for Sleep and Testosterone Together (~$25-30/90 servings)

 The practical scenario where ZMA specifically outperforms standalone zinc: men with high training volumes who sweat heavily and have marginal zinc and magnesium status simultaneously.
-Replacing both minerals in one nightly product — ZMA is best taken 30-60 minutes before sleep — addresses the dual deficiency without managing two separate products.
+Replacing both minerals in one nightly product — best taken 30-60 minutes before sleep — addresses the dual deficiency without managing two separate products.

 3. NOW Foods Zinc Glycinate — Best Budget Bisglycinate (~$12-15/120 servings)

 NOW Foods Zinc Glycinate delivers 30mg elemental zinc as zinc bisglycinate chelate at $0.10-0.12 per serving — the most affordable chelated zinc option from a brand with a credible quality reputation.
-NOW Foods holds GMP (Good Manufacturing Practices) certification and regularly passes independent third-party testing through organizations like Labdoor, where their zinc products consistently score well on label accuracy and heavy metal safety.
+NOW Foods holds GMP certification and regularly passes independent third-party testing through organizations like Labdoor, where their zinc products consistently score well on label accuracy and heavy metal safety.

 4. Jarrow Formulas Zinc Balance — Best Zinc + Copper Combination (~$10-12/100 servings)